stefanspringer1/SwiftXML/README.md

 </top>
 ```

-Similarly, if you replace a node, the content that gets inserted in place of the node is by default not included in the iteration.
-Example: Assume you would like to replace every occurrence of some `<bold>` element by its content.
-You might first try:
+Similarly, if you replace a node, the content that gets inserted in place of the node is by default included in the iteration.
+Example: Assume you would like to replace every occurrence of some `<bold>` element by its content:

 ```Swift
 let document = try parseXML(fromText: """